-When it comes to insurance claims, you may hear the terms Replacement Cost and Actual Cash Value, but what does that mean?
-Homeowners insurance policies can either pay for replacement cost or actual cash value, but wouldn’t it be nice to know which one you’re getting coverage for?
-That’s what we are here for!
-To break it down for you and let you know how to find out what’s covered in your policy.
+When it comes to insurance claims, you may hear the terms “replacement cost” and “actual cash value,” but what do they mean?
+Homeowners insurance policies can either pay for the replacement cost or actual cash value for a total loss of the home, as well as damage or theft of the personal property in your home.
+But what’s the difference between them and what are you getting coverage for?
+HomeFirst® breaks both down for you and lets you know how to find out what’s covered in your policy.

 What is the Difference Between Replacement Cost and Actual Cash Value (ACV)?